-The curriculum draws its core structure from the areas of phonics, vocabulary and grammar, which are taught via the skills of Listening, Speaking, Reading and Writing.
-Key Stage 3 is designed to provide students with the relevant underpinning of language learning (phonic, vocabulary and grammar) that is then widened at Key Stage 4.
+The curriculum draws its core structure from the areas of phonics, vocabulary and grammar, which are taught via the skills of Listening, Speaking, Reading and Writing to allow students to become competent linguists.
+Key Stage 3 is designed to provide students with the relevant underpinning of language learning (phonics, vocabulary and grammar) which is then widened at Key Stage 4.

 At both Key Stages, the design aims to expose students to a wide range of vocabulary from various topics as well as universal language that applies to all contexts.
-In terms of grammar at Key Stage 3, students are introduced to grammatical structures in all three tenses and gender agreements.
-These concepts are regularly revisited in each topic to allow for greater proficiency in grammatical understanding and application in Key Stage 4.
-Furthermore, in both Key Stages there is an equal emphasis on ensuring that pupils become competent linguists in each skill (Listening, Speaking, Reading and Writing).
+In terms of grammar, at Key Stage 3, students are introduced to grammatical structures in all three tenses and gender agreements.
+These concepts are regularly revisited in each topic to allow for greater proficiency in grammatical understanding and application in Key Stage 4./p>

 Students are made aware of Lesson Objectives and Outcomes before the teacher uses target language to introduce new language content.
 Clear and reliable pronunciation and the links between sounds and spellings are integral parts of our lessons.
 New language is presented in chunks and is regularly revisited.
 Modelling of language and scaffolding allows for greater pupil understanding and independent language production.
-Students complete tasks in all four skills (Listening, Speaking, Reading and Writing) during one lesson or over a series of lessons.
+Students complete tasks in the skills of Listening, Speaking, Reading and Writing during one lesson or over a series of lessons.
 Feedback is given consistently and misconceptions are used as a learning tool, as language acquisition involves making mistakes and showing resilience and perseverance to overcome them.

 The effectiveness of curriculum implementation is measured by student progress; progress means knowing, remembering and producing more and is the direct result of excellent learning.